($465) Cost to ship a car from Columbia, SC to Columbus, GA

 Factors affecting Columbia to Columbus car shipping costs

-When transporting your vehicle from Columbia to Columbus, these factors will influence the cost:
+When you’re arranging vehicle transport from Columbia to Columbus, keep these cost factors in mind:

 Transport method